KyrtinSilver/kyrtin-s-site/src/essays/029_Fairness_and_Equality.md

 date: "2023-08-05"
 ---

-#Fairness and #Equality are two popular, but often opposing concepts, and one of the rare cases where two such concepts are viewed as both being positive by a majority of people.
-The question of when and how to favor one over the other is critical to #ethics.
+Fairness and equality are two popular, but often opposing concepts, and one of the rare cases where two such concepts are viewed as both being positive by a majority of people.
+The question of when and how to favor one over the other is critical to ethics.

 Unfortunately, that question is often answered with an emotional response, as these are emotionally charged and polarizing concepts.
 This is ironically a recipe for cognitive bias, the enemy of both concepts.
 For any system to be ethical, or even minimally biased, the question must be answered logically, with a far more rigorous and consistent method than emotions offer.